-The fair value of the other investment properties was determined on the basis of a sales price per square metre as at 31 December 2015, by reference to the sales value of comparable properties within close proximity.
+The fair value of the other investment properties was determined on the basis of a sales price per square metre, by reference to the sales value of comparable properties within close proximity.
 This value was adjusted taking into consideration the permits and ancillary facilities in the close proximity of the property and existing commitments.